likeablegeek/upcloud-api/README.md

 *Parameters*:

-* `objectuuid`: UUID of object storage device
+* `objectuuid`: UUID of object storage resources

 #### `objectStorageNetworkUsage`

-*Description*: Get network usage of an object storage device for a time range
+*Description*: Get network usage of an object storage resource for a time range

 *UpCloud API Endpoint*: `https://api.upcloud.com/1.3/object-storage/[UUID]/stats/network/?from=[FROM]&to=[TO]`